Maniarasan/mani.dev/blog/2025-10-09-nobel-prize-physics-2025.md

 ---
 slug: nobel-prize-physics-2025
-title: Nobel Prize in Physics 2025: What It Means for the IT Industry
+title: "Nobel Prize in Physics 2025: What It Means for the IT Industry"
 authors: [mani]
 tags: [nobel-prize, physics, quantum-computing, IT-industry, technology]
 ---